ningyang-li/SpaAG-RAN/README.md

 **Citation:**
 N. Li and Z. Wang, "Spatial Attention Guided Residual Attention Network for Hyperspectral Image Classification," IEEE Access, vol. 10, pp. 9830-9847, 2022, doi: 10.1109/ACCESS.2022.3144393.

-**Note:**
-**This article is my first work published in an SCI journal.
-To be honest, there must be some deficiencies in technical innovation and English writting.
-I will keep working hard in this field.
-Please feel free to comment if you find any problems. : )**